M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The Grothendieck-Teichm uller Lie algebra

 modulo exact elements.
 From the fact that $\alg{t}_2$ is one-dimensional, one can show that there are no exact elements.
 Hence one needs to compute closed elements in $\hat{\alg{t}}_3$ with the correct symmetry properties.
-However, one checks that the required symmetries are exactly equations \eqref{equ:hexl} and \eqref{equ:antisymml}, and closedness is exactly \eqref{equ:pentl}. \end{proof}
+However, one checks that the required symmetries are exactly equations \eqref{equ:hexl} and \eqref{equ:antisymml}, and closedness is exactly \eqref{equ:pentl}. \end{proof} The cohomology of $\Def(\Com_\infty \to \hat{\alg{t}}[1] ))$ in degrees smaller than one is trivial to determine.
+The cohomology in degrees $>1$ on the other hand is unknown.
+In particular, it is a hard and long standing conjecture that the degree 2 cohomology vanishes. \begin{lemma} $H^{<0}(\Def(\Com_\infty \to \hat{\alg{t}}[1] ))=0$ and $H^{0}(\Def(\Com_\infty \to \hat{\alg{t}}[1] ))\cong \GF$. \end{lemma} \begin{proof} The complex $\Def(\Com_\infty \to \hat{\alg{t}}[1] )$ has no components in degrees $<0$, and is one dimensional in degree 0, spanned by a closed element. \end{proof}

-In \cite{pavol} we introduced $L_\infty$ algebras $\CG(n)$, forming an operad of $L_\infty$-algebras, such that $H(\CG)=\hat{\alg{t}}$.
-We will use here the (quasi-isomorphic) version with tadpoles $\CG^\whl$ for technical reasons.\footnote{One can do everything without the tadpoles, but it is less elegant.} There is again a map $\Com \to \CG^\whl$.
-Using a spectral sequence argument one can derive from the previous Proposition the following. \begin{prop} $H^1(\Def(\Com_\infty \to \CG^\whl[1] ))\cong \grt$. \end{prop}
+In \cite{pavol} P. \v Severa and the author introduced $L_\infty$ algebras $\CG(n)$, forming an operad of $L_\infty$-algebras, such that $H(\CG)=\hat{\alg{t}}$.
+See also section \ref{sec:graphsn} and in particular Proposition \ref{prop:ICG} of this paper.
+We will use here the (quasi-isomorphic) version with tadpoles $\CG^\whl$ for technical reasons.\footnote{One could proceed without the tadpoles, but then some results would attain a less elegant form.} There is again a map $\Com \to C(\CG^\whl)$ by sending the generator to $1\in C(\CG^\whl(2))$.
+We consider the deformation complex